 Think of the mind of a senior with Parkinson’s as an increasingly difficult maze.
 The brain is constantly sending messages along pathways and the messengers, known as neurotransmitters, sometimes get lost when obstacles pop up in the maze.
 Instead of giving up, those messengers try to find a clear pathway to their intended destination.
-Home Care Assistance San Antonio, a leader in senior home care, shares the following information on creating new neural pathways.
+In-home care San Antonio, a leader in senior home care, shares the following information on creating new neural pathways.

 Finding New Pathways Leading to Dopamine